8 Stressor-Response Library

 8.4 Download Stressor-Response Relationships

 Select one or more stressor-response relationships of interest and click download.
-Several download formats are available including a format for the CEMPRA tool, PHABSIM, JSON, etc.
+Several download formats are available including a format for the CEMPRA tool (Excel), JSON, etc. The JSON file format exports the entire database archive for selected stressors.

 8.5 Add, Edit, and Update the Database